 Having vulnerabilities and patches listed in two different tools or consoles is not ideal.
 Going through every vulnerability individually and searching for patches through another tool takes time and make the process tedious.

-While planning your patch management, ensure that you have integrated patch management with vulnerability management so that information about the vulnerabilities and patches can be obtained from the same console and deployed with a click of a button.
+While planning your patch management, ensure that you have integrated patch management with vulnerability management software so that obtaining information about the vulnerabilities and patches from the same console and deployed with a click of a button.

 3. Prioritize the patches:

-It is a significant step in the patch management process; without a doubt, millions of patches are, without a doubt, hectic to be remediated.
+It is a significant step in the patch management process; without a doubt, millions of patches are, without a doubt, remediating will be hectic.
 Prioritizing them based on their risk levels, CVSS scores, high-fidelity attacks, and other factors will help remediate critical ones on priority.

 4. Test before deploying: